-I purchase and find photodiodes from an array of disused and dismantled digital cameras.
-I then use a digital microscope to capture still and moving images of these usually hidden sites of creation and translation.
+Over the last year I have collected image sensors from an array of disused and dismantled digital cameras.
+I then use a microscope to capture still and moving images of these usually hidden sites of creation and translation.